Maine Wedding Photographer | How to make your wedding more photogenic

 1. Hang your dress on a pretty hanger.

-If you're a wedding blog follower like I am, I'm sure you've seen the personalized hangers that you can invest in for your wedding day.
+If you’re a wedding blog follower like I am, I’m sure you’ve seen the personalized hangers that you can invest in for your wedding day.
 These hangers definitely help to make your photo of your wedding dress look a bit classier than if you used the clear/white plastic hanger that your dress came with.
-However, you don't even need to purchase one of these hangers-- I bet you have a nice wooden or padded hanger in your closet right now that would be perfect for your wedding dress.
-Bring it, and I promise you that it'll be worth it.
+However, you don’t even need to purchase one of these hangers– I bet you have a nice wooden or padded hanger in your closet right now that would be perfect for your wedding dress.
+Bring it, and I promise you that it’ll be worth it.

 2. Choose a well-lit, spacious area to get ready in.

-I've taken getting ready photos in all sorts of spaces and have made it work-- after all, that's my job!
+I’ve taken getting ready photos in all sorts of spaces and have made it work– after all, that’s my job!
 But I can promise you that nothing beats a space with a lot of window light.
-I love shooting details and people of all ages with window light-- it's very flattering, softens lines, makes eyes look shiny, and is all-around delightful.
-It's a good investment of time to look for a nice hotel room in the area with big windows or to consider a few spaces you have at your disposal to ensure you get the best getting ready shots possible.
+I love shooting details and people of all ages with window light– it’s very flattering, softens lines, makes eyes look shiny, and is all-around delightful.
+It’s a good investment of time to look for a nice hotel room in the area with big windows or to consider a few spaces you have at your disposal to ensure you get the best getting ready shots possible.

 3. Give me enough time before your wedding to take getting ready photos and photos of your details.